xone4/Cosmic-Cognition-Project/README.md

     -   Discoveries in the nature of consciousness, pushing the limits of knowledge of consciousness.
 This includes fundamental research into the nature of awareness, and a search for new ways to understand the human mind.
     -   New understanding of the cosmos and existence, getting a better and more complete picture of the universe.
 This may involve new theories about the nature of reality.
     -   Evolution of cognitive theories, making progress in cognitive science based on new tools and insights.
 Developing new models for understanding how humans and AI think.
     -   Integration of different sciences, bringing together seemingly different sciences to create a cohesive framework of knowledge.
-This will involve the creation of a unified theory of everything.
+This will involve the creation of a unified proposition of everything.

 2.  **Technological Horizons**:
     -   Superintelligent systems, developing advanced AI that can exceed human intelligence.
 Creating AI that is more powerful, creative, and capable than anything human can produce.